nevali/Stardust/README.md

-distinct sound for each colour of light that you pointed it at, but you would only be able to point it at one colour at a time—your brain might be able to perform clever tricks with sound, but the _information density_ of colour vision is hue in comparison—we can't see magenta as "red _and_ blue", but we _can_ see a whole field of vision's worth of colours simultaneously and distinguish them.
+distinct sound for each colour of light that you pointed it at, but you would only be able to point it at one colour at a time—your brain might be able to perform clever tricks with sound, but the _information density_ of colour vision is huge in comparison—we can't see magenta as "red _and_ blue", but we _can_ see a whole field of vision's worth of colours simultaneously and distinguish them.

-Being able to mentally decompose what we see into reds, greens, and blues so that you could tell that magenta was "lots of red and lots of blue but not green" would be a neat trick, but probably doesn't convey a lot of evolutionary benefit as compared to what happens now: we see magenta.
+Being able to mentally decompose what we see into reds, greens, and blues so that you could tell that magenta was "lots of red and lots of blue but not green" would be a neat trick, but probably wouldn't have conveyed any evolutionary benefit as compared to what happens now: we see magenta.

 Vision varies hugely [across the animal kingdom](https://en.wikipedia.org/wiki/Eye).